Aantrreksh/sql-query/deprecation.md

 You can discontinue use and migrate to {{site.data.keyword.iae_full_notm}} starting today.
 As of 18 July 2025, all running instances will be deleted, including any user data.

-If you have any further questions about this deprecation, you can contact {{site.data.keyword.cloud_notm}} Support until the end of support date on DD Month YYYY.
+If you have any further questions about this deprecation, you can contact {{site.data.keyword.cloud_notm}} Support until the end of support date on 18 January 2025.
 {: note}

 ### Migrating to {{site.data.keyword.iae_full_notm}}